Bunaken Marine Park, Indonesia

 Many of the resorts on the islands can arrange transfers for you from the airport.
 Although this may cost a little more, you get to skip travelling through Manado, which is not a particularly nice city to visit.

 Eat, Sleep and Drink:

 Most people who visit the islands are divers, and all the dive resorts have accommodation attached.
 The islands are not really catered for backpackers, but there are a couple of places where you can find a night in a guesthouse for roughly £15 a night.
 There are places to stay on all of the islands, ranging from very basic to very luxurious.

 There are not many places to eat apart from the resorts, which often are all-inclusive.
 If you choose to stay at one of the guesthouses, the resorts will let you join them for lunch if they are not too full.
 This is not a party destination, so don’t expect to find any bars to spend your nights drinking away.
 Again the only places you will find to serve alcohol is at the resorts, and drinking here is not cheap as Indonesia has very high taxes on alcohol.

 There are many Stonefish and Scorpionfish living in the park, and they live to live in the shallows when the tide goes out.
-Avoid walking in the sea and on the sea grass meadows, or you might get a nasty surprise.
-When snorkeling or diving, always take care of where you put your hands and feet (or any other body part) as there are also many type of stinging hydroids and fire corals around.
+Avoid walking in the sea and on the seagrass meadows, or you might get a nasty surprise.
+When snorkelling or diving, always take care of where you put your hands and feet (or any other body part) as there are also many types of stinging hydroids and fire corals around.

 ‘Bunaken Marine Park, Indonesia’ was written by Mike